Sjenn257/unsupervised-learning-challenge/README.md

 # Cryptocurrency Clusters

-In this challenge, I used unsupervised learning to classify a dataset of cryptocoins that were in the trading market.
+In this challenge, I used unsupervised learning to classify a dataset of cryptocurrencies found in the trading market.
 Our client is interested in offering a new cryptocurrency investment portfolio for its customers.
 My job was to determine if they can be grouped to create a classification system for this new investment.

 ### Data Preparation

-The dataset came from __CryptoCompare(https://min-api.cryptocompare.com/data/all/coinlist)__
+The dataset came from CryptoCompare (https://min-api.cryptocompare.com/data/all/coinlist)

 The columns contained:
   - CoinName